SvenLieber/website/content/en/post/cordi-2025/index.md

 I anyway attended the conference as this is a great chance to network.
 Next to the small things,
 such as
-the default vegetarian/vegan buffet, the RWTH Aachen big band and exciting RWTH Aachen demonstrations at the social event, the conference featured RDM in various disciplines.
+live music from the RWTH Aachen big band, the daily buffet with default vegetarian/vegan options, and exciting RWTH Aachen demonstrations at the social event, the conference featured RDM in various disciplines.